-We further explore how well the snow products represent the mean state of small scale snow depth on Arctic sea ice by comparing against CRREL IMBs and AWI snow buoys.
-As discussed in Section 2.1.1, 86 buoy tracks (58 tracks are from

-- 470 CRREL and 28 tracks are from AWI) were processed from 2000 to 2017 (Table S1).
-Scatterplots in Figure 11 between monthly mean (March and April) buoy snow depths and those from the various products are based on their native spatial resolution.
-DuST is excluded due to lack of buoy samples in its more limited spatial coverage.
+We further explore how well the snow products represent the mean state of small-scale snow depth on Arctic sea ice by comparing against CRREL IMBs and AWI snow buoys.
+As discussed in Sect.
+2.1.1, 86 buoy tracks (58 tracks are from CRREL and 28 tracks are from AWI) were processed from 2000 to 2017 (Table S1).
+Scatterplots in Fig. 13 between monthly mean (March and April) buoy snow depths and those from the various products are based on their native spatial resolution.
+DuST is excluded due to a lack of buoy samples in its more limited spatial coverage.
 Despite some statistically significant correlations, the correlations are all very low, with slopes close to 0.
 The highest correlation among the products is 0.16 for DESS.
-The PMW Bremen and PMW DMI products show essentially no variability/spread compared to the buoy data. - 475 Next, we focus on temporal evolution as we do not expect the local-scale point measurements of the IMBs/snow buoys to match with the coarse spatial scale of the data products.
-We compare snow depth differences in the products along the buoys' drifting tracks against the accompanied snow accumulation measured by buoys during winter (Figure 12).
+The PMW Bremen and PMW DMI products show essentially no variability/spread compared to the buoy data.

+Next, we focus on temporal evolution as we do not expect the local-scale point measurements of the IMBs and snow buoys to match with the coarse spatial scale of the data products.
+We compare snow depth differences in the products along the buoys' drifting tracks against the accompanied snow accumulation measured by buoys during winter (Fig. S5).
 Specifically, the three daily-resolution products (SnowModel-LG, NESOSIM and CPOM) are interpolated onto daily geolocations of the buoys.
 Only buoys with valid measurements from October until the following February are considered.
-Snow accumulation is - 480 then calculated by subtracting the mean snow depth within the first seven days and that in the last seven days.
+Snow accumulation is then calculated by subtracting the mean snow depth within the first 7 d and that in the last 7 d.
 None of these products show significant correlation with buoy accumulation because several outliers weaken the overall correlation.
 Based on Stroeve et al. (2020), good correlations are witnessed between SnowModel-LG and buoy data using the buoy location in each integration step.
-Therefore, the lack of correlation we observe may be due to large discrepancies in trajectories determined from the ice drift products and from buoys, especially after a long-term integration. - In general, the comparison with snow depth measurements from buoys highlight two important limitations of these sorts of comparisons.
-First, pronounced representation issues are present when comparing point measurements to coarse-resolution products despite buoys being intentionally deployed to represent the adjacent areas, and despite the fact that they potentially traverse large geospatial ranges.
-Second, sea ice drift is a major factor in determining the uncertainty of snow depth estimations during the numerical integration of reanalysis-based approaches.
+Therefore, the lack of correlation we observe may be due to large discrepancies in trajectories determined from the ice drift products and from buoys, especially after a long-term integration.

+In general, the comparison with snow depth measurements from buoys highlights two important limitations of